Norway

 Øyvind Skogvold (Falstad Center) – Museums and Memorials Working Group

-Benjamin Geissert (Norwegian Center for Holocaust and Minority Studies) – Education Working Group
+Benjamin Geissert (The Norwegian Center for Holocaust and Minority Studies) – Education Working Group

-Annette Homlong Storeide (The Falstad Center) – Education Working Group
+Annette Homlong Storeide (The Falstad Center) – Academic Working Group

 Jørgen Haavardsholm (Ministry of Education) – Education Working Group

-Vibeke Moe (Norwegian Center for Holocaust and Minority Studies) – Academic Working Group
+Vibeke Moe (The Norwegian Center for Holocaust and Minority Studies) – Academic Working Group

 Over the last decades, Norway has seen a marked reinforcement of political, social and cultural consciousness towards the Holocaust.
 Research and education in the field has been characterized by ongoing extension of scope and scale as well as professionalization.
 The International Holocaust Remembrance day is marked with an annual national event including representatives of the Jewish communities and other victim groups of Nazi persecution and representatives from the Norwegian government.
 This commemoration has contributed to broad awareness and a more institutionalized form of remembrance.